pdouglasjr/eventgen_nix/README.md

-# eventgen_nix
-Splunk event generator add-on for Unix and Linux logs
+## Splunk event generator add-on for Unix and Linux logs